markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 1. Make sure your code is committed and pushed using `git add`, `git commit`, and `git push origin feature/flexbox`.
 You can use `git status` to check if there's anything you need to do.

 2. Use `git checkout develop` to move back into the `develop` branch.
-If you have uncommitted work, you will not be allowed to perform this command.
+If you have uncommitted work, your changed files and code from `feature/flexbox` will carry over to `develop` but will not save it in the `feature/flexbox` branch.
+So make sure your work is saved in your feature branch using `git add` and `git commit`.

 3. Double-check that you in fact are in `develop` by typing in `git branch` or `git status`.